Mauricio Dubon Player Props: Astros vs. Reds

 - The pitching staff for the Reds has a collective 8.8 K/9, which ranks 12th in MLB.

-- The Reds have a 4.96 team ERA that ranks 27th among all MLB pitching staffs.
+- The Reds have a 4.91 team ERA that ranks 27th across all league pitching staffs.

-- The Reds rank 22nd in baseball in home runs surrendered (87 total, 1.3 per game).
+- Reds pitchers combine to rank 22nd in baseball in home runs allowed (87 total, 1.2 per game).

-- The Reds will look to Abbott (2-0) in his third start of the season.
+- The righty last appeared on Sunday against the St. Louis Cardinals, when he threw 5 1/3 innings, allowing three earned runs while giving up six hits.

-- The lefty last appeared on Saturday against the St. Louis Cardinals, when he went 5 2/3 scoreless innings while giving up five hits.
+- In 13 games this season, the 23-year-old has a 4.01 ERA and 13 strikeouts per nine innings, while giving up a batting average of .241 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.